Curtiss BF2C Goshawk: Operational history

-Twenty-seven BF2C-1 were ordered by the U.S. Navy, with a raised rear turtledeck, a semi-enclosed cockpit, and a metal-framed lower wing.
+Twenty-seven BF2C-1 were ordered by the U.S. Navy, with a raised rear turtle deck, a semi-enclosed cockpit, and a metal-framed lower wing.
 It was armed with two .30 calibre Browning machine guns and three hardpoints for 500 lb of external stores.
 Delivered in October 1934, they were assigned to VB-5B on the aircraft carrier USS Ranger, but served only a few months before difficulties with the landing gear led to their withdrawal.
 In spite of its short service run, many of the innovations developed for the Goshawk line found wide use in Navy aircraft in the years that followed.
 They were the last Curtiss fighter accepted for service with the U.S. Navy.

 The export version Model 68 Hawk III reverted to the classic wood/Clark Y wings and was powered by a 770 hp R-1820-F53.
-Chinese Hawk IIIs served as multi-purpose aircraft when combat operations against the Imperial Japanese Army and Navy Air Forces began in earnest in August 1937, particularly with the Battle of Shanghai and Nanjing, and were considered the Nationalist Chinese Air Force's frontline fighter-pursuit aircraft along with their inventory of Hawk IIs, Boeing Model 281 "Peashooters" and Fiat CR.32s.
+Chinese Hawk IIIs (about 100 licensed-built in the CAMCO plant at Jianqiao Aerodrome) served as multi-purpose aircraft when combat operations against the Imperial Japanese Army and Navy Air Forces began in earnest in August 1937, particularly with the Battle of Shanghai and Nanjing, and were considered the Nationalist Chinese Air Force's frontline fighter-pursuit aircraft along with their inventory of Hawk IIs, Boeing Model 281 "Peashooters" and Fiat CR.32s.
 Col. Gao Zhihang scored a double-kill against the superior Mitsubishi A5M "Claude" (predecessor of the A6M "Zero") over Nanjing on 12 October, 1937 while at the controls of his Hawk III numbered "IV-I" (4th Pursuit Group, Commander).
+The appearance of monoplanes like the A5M shifted the balance towards the Japanese.
+Several Chinese pilots achieved fighter-ace status while flying solely the Hawk IIIs, including Capt.
+Liu Cuigang, Lt.
+Lu Jichun, Capt.
+Yuan Baokang, Lt.
+Yue Yiqin.